-At an individual level, the cost for insuring a vehicle may further vary depending on a host of factors.
-And if you have previous accident(s), low credit score, coverage lapse, multiple claims filing or DUI/DWI convictions leading to suspension of driver license, you can expect your car insurance premium to be substantially high.
+At an individual level, the cost of insuring a vehicle may vary depending on various factors.
+And suppose you have a previous accident(s), low credit score, coverage lapse, multiple claims filing or DUI/DWI convictions leading to suspension of driver's license.
+In that case, you can expect your car insurance premium to be substantially high.

-The year 2022 witnessed considerable rise in the total number of accidents in every state.
-Insurers found them expensive to cover due to which they raised premiums substantially.
+In 2022, we witnessed a considerable rise in the total number of accidents in every state.
+Insurers found them expensive to cover, so they raised premiums substantially.
 So, even if you have a good driving record, your car insurance rates are likely to go up as well, which will ultimately affect the average price of car insurance.

-According to record available from the U.S. Dept. Of Transport, in the first quarter of 2022, as many as 9,560 drivers died due to car crashes.
-This is 7% rise over the number of drivers that died in the first quarter of 2021.
-Consequently, to cover up for the increased costs, companies had to raise auto insurance rates.
+According to records available from the U.S. Dept. of Transport, in the first quarter of 2022, as many as 9,560 drivers died due to car crashes.
+This is a 7% rise over the number of drivers that died in the first quarter of 2021.
+Consequently, to cover the increased costs, companies had to raise auto insurance rates.

-With substantial increase in the number of accidents during the year 2022, even car parts and components have become expensive to repair or replace post an accident.
-Add to that increased labor costs which means that the premium is going to be higher, which will affect the average insurance cost for cars.
+With the substantial increase in the number of accidents during the year 2022, even car parts and components have become expensive to repair or replace post an accident.
+Add to that increased labor costs, which means that the premium is going to be higher, which will affect the average insurance cost for cars.

-For many of you could be still wondering, “whats the average car insurance cost?” and why is it increasing so rapidly.
+Many of you could still be wondering, “whats the average car insurance cost?” and why is it increasing so rapidly?
 Well, another major reason for this rapid rise in car insurance rates is that there is a big rise in the number of uninsured motorists getting involved in accidents.
 As a result, insurers have to dish out large amount of money for settling claims.

-As compared to accident rates in 2015, the year 2019 witnessed significantly more number of accidents (over half a million) meeting with accidents involving insured cars.
+As compared to accident rates in 2015, the year 2019 witnessed a significantly a greater number of accidents (over half a million) meeting with accidents involving insured cars.

-During the years 2019 and 2020, carjacking and converter thefts increased by more than 325% resulting millions of dollars of payouts for insurers in the country.
-This has lead to steep rise in price of an average insurance for a car.
+During the years 2019 and 2020, carjacking and converter thefts increased by more than 325%, resulting in millions of dollars of payouts for insurers in the country.
+This has led to a steep rise in price of an average insurance for a car.

-The average cost of new cars in 2022 is about $48, 301and this is substantially more than that of the precious year.
-Market value of vehicle is an important factor in the calculation of insurance rates.
+The average cost of new cars in 2022 is about $48,301, and this is substantially more than that of the previous year.
+The market value of the vehicle is an important factor in the calculation of insurance rates.
 Vehicles that are over 10 years old will cost much lesser to insure than new cars.

 To learn more about why you can expect the likely trend of higher car insurance rates in 2023, talk to a ProspectsForAgents expert today!Buy now